rails/rails/guides/source/active_record_validations.md

 end
 ```

-The default error message for this helper is _"doesn't match confirmation"_.
-You
+The default error message for this validator is _"doesn't match confirmation"_.
-can also pass in a custom message via the `message` option.
+You can also pass in a custom message via the `message` option.

 Generally when using this validator, you will want to combine it with the `:if`
 option to only validate the "_confirmation" field when the initial field has